tyleracorn/yeg_census_neighbourhoods/README.md

 ## Discussion

-I definitely learned a lot from this project in terms of how to code a spatial data visualization dashboard.
+My personnel goal for this project was to learn how to create an interesting online spatial dashboard in D3.
+I definitely learned a lot in terms of how to code a spatial data visualization dashboard.
 However, as with any data visualization project, I had to learn about the data itself and make some assumptions.
-So first here are the map "goals"

-* does a neighbourhood have a larger percentage of low income households or a larger percentage of middle class households
-* what is the distribution for each neighbourhood of low income, middle class, and high income households
+So first, the main message this dashboard is trying to answer is the following:

+* Where do low income households tend to be located at in Edmonton, Ab, Canada

 The first major assumption made in preparing the data for visualization was what categorizes a household as either "low income", "middle class", or "high income".
 To be considered middle class it seems like you need to make above the median income for your area [<sup>1</sup>](https://www.macleans.ca/economy/money-economy/are-you-in-the-middle-class/).
 In Edmonton that equates to an income of $70,080 (before tax) or $61,330 (after tax)[<sup>2</sup>](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1110001501&pickMembers%5B0%5D=1.35).
 A better and more detailed analyses is by using the [Low Income Measure After Tax](https://www150.statcan.gc.ca/n1/pub/75f0002m/75f0002m2018002-eng.htm).
 However the census data source I am using for this basic project doesn't include enough data to calculate the LIM-AT.
-So for this project the $60K is the entry point into the "middle class" category.
-That is based on the income categories available in the data source.
+So for this project the assumption was made that $60K is the entry point into the "middle class" category.
+That is based on the income bins available in the data source.

 The upper range of middle class is less well defined.
 Looking at the household income for all of Edmonton we can see the following breakdown of values